phunghx/robotics/Project 1 - RoboND-Rover-Project/writeup_carldgosselin.md

 [ add snippet of code for the rock image and then add the picture of the rock image]

-- Modified the perpsective transform function <br>
+- Modified the perspective transform function <br>
 the function transforms the picture, from the ground, to a top-down view of the world. <br>
 [Show pic of a ground picture then show pic of the same picture from a top-down view]